ElektraInitiative/libelektra/src/bindings/jna/plugins-kotlin/regex-example/src/README.md

 This plugin can be used to validate the values of keys via the `check/ktex-regex` metakey.

-It uses the value of the meta key as regex expression to check if newly added values match with the stored regex.
+It uses the value of the metakey as regex expression to check if newly added values match with the stored regex.
 If not, the plugin raises the `VALIDATION_SYNTACTIC` error code.

 #### Example usage